 She was beginning to despise rolling gates.

 She wondered about the people who used to work there.
-Her parents more or less had just given up on managing the business themselves a couple of years ago, instead letting an older woman named Sandy Gunderson live on the property as the manager.
+Her parents more or less had just given up on managing the business themselves a couple of years ago.
+Instead, they let an older woman named Sandy Gunderson live on the property as the manager.
+As far as Danielle knew, her parents would just collect the occasional check from Sandy in the mail.

 Then, of course, was old Bob.
 He was the security guard.
 He used to show Danielle his collection of Vietnam stuff.
 He even taught her how to shoot, unknown to her parents and against their wishes.